bradvatne/reaviz/README.md

 ---

-REAVIZ provides features a module chart component library that leverages React natively for rendering the components while using D3js under the hood for calulcations.
-The library provides a easy way to get started creating charts without sacraficing customization ability!
+REAVIZ is a modular chart component library that leverages React natively for rendering the components while using D3js under the hood for calulcations.
+The library provides an easy way to get started creating charts without sacraficing customization ability.

 ## 🚀 Quick Links